What Bad Credit Score Means for Your Business?

 Maintain a Low Credit Utilization Ratio

-Another important factor in your business credit score is the utilization ratio.
+Another critical factor in your business credit score is the utilization ratio.
 It represents the sum of all your balances divided by the total credit available to your business.
 You can significantly improve your business score by maintaining a low credit utilization ratio.
 That’s possible by increasing your credit limit and paying your balance early.

 Utilize Business Assets as Collateral